Revisiting the sphaleron and axion production rates in QCD at high temperatures: Abstract

 \section{Abstract}

-We report our new lattice results for the sphaleron rate calculated within a thermal effective field theory of soft SU(N) gluons, where $N=2,3$, for a wide range of temperatures spanning from $0.6$-$10^{15}$ GeV at sufficiently large volumes.
-Comparing these results with sphaleron rates in a non-thermal SU(N) plasma where the infrared gluons are over-occupied, we estimate the typical thermalization time for these ultra-soft gluons during the early stages of reheating after inflation.
-We have also calculated the non-perturbative thermal axion production rate using lattice techniques which shows significant deviation from its perturbative estimate even at the electroweak scale.
+We report our new lattice results for the sphaleron rate calculated within a thermal effective field theory of soft SU(N) gluons whose momenta are below the magnetic scale, where $N=2,3$, for a wide range of temperatures spanning from $0.6$ to $10^{15}$ GeV at sufficiently large volumes.
+Comparing these results with sphaleron rates in a nonthermal SU(N) plasma where the infrared gluons are overoccupied, we estimate the typical thermalization time for these ultrasoft gluons during the early stages of reheating after inflation.
+We also calculate the thermal production rate of relativistic axions due to these non-perturbatively interacting soft gluons which shows a significant deviation from its perturbative estimate even at the electroweak scale.